Zilog8/UNFS2GO/README.md

 This is a horrible hack by a someone who doesn't know much Go and knows even less C.
 Thus there are obviously some limitations, most of which are probably unknown.
 Of the known:

+-shimFS currently only uses ram, and also never gives it up.
+So, it's a giant and intentional memory leak for now.

 -In some (many? most?) systems, the server fails at start with an error along the lines of "RPC: Authentication error; why = Client credential too weak".
 It's some